Korean, Edit

 ○ First mutant allele discovered.

-○ Obtained through natural variation.
+○ Obtained through natural occurrence.

 Type 2. w118 mutant allele

-○ Obtained through natural variation.
+○ Obtained through natural occurrence.

 ○ More commonly used than w1 allele.